Healthy comfort food for chilly days

 1. Mix all ingredients in a bowl and, using your hands, form 4 patties.
 Heat oil in a large frypan over medium heat and cook patties for 4-5 minutes each side, until cooked through.

 2. Serve on a toasted bun with aioli and sauce, tomato, lettuce, rocket, sprouts, gherkin and pickled red onion.
 For more of a nutrient kick, add a side of sweet potato fries.

-Want more healthy winter inspiration?
+Want more healthy comfort food inspiration?
 Try this macadamia cauliflower schnitzel, this creamy chicken and mushroom pie, these sweet potato recipes and this dietitian’s guide to winter superfoods.
 For more on Australian Macadamias, head to australian-macadamias.org